 To reap the full benefits of fruit, eat it in its most natural, un-processed state.
 This does not mean you should never bake an apple pie or pair strawberries with yogurt in a cool smoothie, but you should try to eat fruit plain and unadorned as often as you can.

-While fruit juice is not evil t, it is undeniably high in sugar.
+While fruit juice is not evil, it is undeniably high in sugar than whole fruit.
 This is compensated for by fiber when the fruit is eaten whole.
 Despite its wallop of glucose, it is always better to choose fruit juice over soda or a highly caffeinated drink.
 It’s even better to grab an apple or a handful of grapes to eat whole.

 Some folks worry about the sugar in fruit regardless how it’s served — and then munch on a cookie!
 Stop fretting about fruit.
 No one gets fat on a diet high in fruit, and in fact their bodies benefit from the vitamins, fiber and other healthful properties.

 Your family will thank you when you begin offering them more fruit.
-As with anything that they may not be used to eating, it may take a while for them to get into the habit of eating fruit.
+As with anything that they may not be used to eating, it may take a while for them to get into the habit.
 Once they do, their bodies will crave the fruit — not the brownies.